Flekay/The-Farmer-Was-Replaced/movement/loop_around/README.md

 Precomputed movement sequences for each tile to the next tile.
 Ensures consistent and predictable traversal paths across the map.

 ### `world_adv.py`
 This script pre-calculates the moves to the next tile for each tile.
-Withouth using world wraping.
-Currently only works for even sized maps.
+Without using world wrapping.
+Currently only works for even-sized maps.

 ## Benchmarking